Dehbaiyor/RecommenderSystem/README.md

 binary-crossentropy to build a multi-label morality prediction.

 # Usage
-An weighted score from the content based and collaborative filtering system is used to make the final recommendations.
+A weighted score from the content based and collaborative filtering system is used to make the final recommendations.